sub-arctic/software-task-1/docs/datatypes.md

 While strings can be modified using operators such as +, they are *immutable*, meaning their value cannot be changed after creation.
 Hence, an operator such as `+=`, which could be percieved as directly modifying the string, actually creates a temporary buffer that stores the old string, and the new value, then writes the buffer to back to the string.
 Because of this, using strings for any mathematical calculations or performant scenarios is not good practice.

 However, the primary use case for strings (in python), is most likely user input and output.
 A string in python can represent any Unicode character, including emojis, letters, numbers and other special characters.
-This makes them a safe datatype for handeling arbitrary user input without validation, or with delayed validation.
+This makes them a safe datatype for handling arbitrary user input without validation, or with delayed validation.

 ```python
 var = string(input("Enter text: "))